ThatCooperLewis/olympus/docs/windows_local_setup.md

         wsl.exe --install

 4. Wait for installation, reboot, then setup Ubuntu user/password when prompted
+    - **Note:** Sometimes Ubuntu will not auto-install.
+If a new unix terminal doesn't appear after startup (or the command `wsl` says "No installed distributions") then download Ubuntu 20.04 LTS from the Windows Store.
-5. Ensure WSL2 is up-to-date with
+6. Ensure WSL2 is up-to-date with

         wsl --update
         wsl --shutdown